Time Limit (film): Production

 In addition to playing the lead, Richard Widmark also co-produced Time Limit.
 Widmark reportedly paid $100,000 to The Theatre Guild for the film rights to the play Time Limit.
 It was the first picture for Widmark's independent production company, Heath Productions, Inc.

 It was also his idea to have his friend and colleague, Karl Malden, direct it.
 In a 1988 interview about the film, Malden said, "Widmark thought I'd be good directing it, and I said 'Sure, I'd take a crack at it.'
 I liked what it had to say."
 Critics gave Malden good reviews for his first directorial effort.
 (It turned out to be his only directing credit, with the exception of some scenes he filmed for Delmer Daves in The Hanging Tree, released in 1959.)
 One reviewer praised the movie for its "taut direction and vigorous performances drawn not only from principals, but a supporting cast of promising new-comers."

 The outdoor scenes on an US Army post were shot on location at Fort Jay, then an active Army post located on Governors Island, New York in early May 1957.
 The opening scene in the film shows Colonel Edwards walking through the island, and passing through Liggett Hall.
 The Korean prison camp scenes were shot at the Conejo Ranch near Agoura, California.

+Reception

+The New York Times was approving: "Widmark...and...Malden...have every reason to be proud they took on these challenging assignments [of producing and directing]....[Widmark and Basehart] give intelligent, persuasive performances.....Carl Benton Reid is able to reveal the emotions of fatherly pride and devotion to principles....Michaels...Balsam...Torn...and Lockhart...pitch in with short but well-played portrayals.
+Mr. Malden's direction...is taut and knowledgable."